Switzerland says 6 citizens killed in Swedish minibus crash

-Switzerland says six of its citizens have been killed in a road crash in northern Sweden.
+Switzerland said six of its citizens were killed in a road crash of a minibus and a truck in northern Sweden early Saturday.

 Digital Access for only $0.99